 - *You can also roast chiles on a grill!

-- *Piercing the chiles with a fork lets stem out so they donโt explode.
+- *Piercing the chiles with a fork lets the stems out so they donโt explode.

 - *If you arenโt eating this right away, I like to leave the burritos unbrowned, then brown them right before I am ready to eat them.
-That way it heats the burrito up and crisps it at the same time.
+That way, it heats the burrito and crisps it at the same time.

-- ย Normally I make more like 10 burritos at a time since I have enough carnitas meat, tortillas, and lots of roasted chiles.
+- ย Normally, I make a large batch of about 10 burritos at a time since I have enough carnitas meat, tortillas, and lots of roasted chiles.

 Leave a Reply